 Here are questions about the Virginia Department of Transportation (VDOT) frequently asked by the media.
 For detailed information, contact the communications manager in your area.

 VDOT's executive team is led by the agency's commissioner.
-He reports to Secretary of Transportation Sean T. Connaughton.
+The commissioner reports to the Secretary of Transportation.

 The secretary is responsible for developing and implementing Virginia's transportation program, which includes policy and financial oversight for seven agencies.
 VDOT has approximately 7,500 employees.